dolores-park/UniswapV1/README.md

 See a detailed specs in this link: https://cs251.stanford.edu/hw/proj4.pdf

+See the main smart contract implemented in: contracts/exchange.sol, and the main backend implemented in scripts/deploy_exchange.js.

 --------------------------------------------------------------------
 Stanford University, CS251 Project 4: Building a DEX
 Authors: Simon Tao (BS'22), Mathew Hogan (BS'22), under the guidance of Professor Dan Boneh.